softchris/golang-book/02-data-types/04-interfaces/README.md

 # Go from the beginning - interfaces

+To describe what an interface is, lets start by talking about structs and how they are different from an interface.

 With structs, we can define properties we want a concept to have, like for example a car:

 ```go